Here is everything you need to know about the RISE Festival in Las Vegas.

 The RiSE Festival takes flight every October.
 It usually happens on the first weekend of the month on Friday and Saturday.
 Dates change year to year so be sure to check their site.
 If you plan on attending, buy tickets as soon as you know.

-Tickets officially go on sale on their website on February 12th, 2020, and the 2020 RiSE Festival in Las Vegas is scheduled for October 2nd and 3rd, 2020.
+Tickets officially go on sale on their website on February 12th, 2020.

 How Much Does the RiSE Festival Cost?